Anyone can put information on the web, so how can we tell if it's reliable and accurate?

 There are a number of ways you can explain more clearly to Google exactly what you're looking for.
 Use Google Advanced Search or learn some of the more useful operators:

 Can't find what you looking for?
 Try searching in other places:

 Wikipedia is a free online encyclopedia, written collaboratively by anyone who wishes to contribute.
 This is both the strength and the weakness of the site:

 Wikipedia is not considered to be a suitably authoritative source of information for academic study.

 It is not a good idea to reference Wikipedia in your assignments.
-If you choose to use Wikipedia as a starting point for your topic, however, the article will introduce you to the key vocabulary for the topic (useful for further searching), you can read the comments in the "Talk" tab to get an idea of how controversial aspects of the topic are, and the references will guide you to other sources of information on the topic (but please also look elsewhere, such as Library SmartSearch!).
+If you choose to use Wikipedia as a starting point for your topic, however, the article will introduce you to the key vocabulary for the topic and the references (bottom of the page) will guide you to other sources of information on the topic.
+Please, also look elsewhere, such as Library SmartSearch.

 Latest additions to Aston Research Explorer from members of LSS: